 His name is Murphy Whitsitt, and he is a Field Serviceman for our Baldwin Technology Company.
 His story deserves to be told because he is a great example of someone who embodies our vision to measure success by the way we touch the lives of people.

-A culture where serving others is the default mindset reaps benefits far beyond those on the… Click To TweetMurphy spends most weeks of the year traveling from his home in Iowa to customers all over to repair and service their machines.
+A culture where serving others is the default mindset reaps benefits far beyond those on the receiving end of the good deeds.
+Click To TweetMurphy spends most weeks of the year traveling from his home in Iowa to customers all over to repair and service their machines.
 For him, “service” not only is part of his job title and the primary purpose of his role, but it’s also a core part of who he is.